 Courses examining the major psychoanalytic theories will explore each model’s theory of mind and theory of therapeutic action.
 An emphasis on writing as part of our curriculum promotes scholarship and critical thinking.
 In the third year, candidates and faculty collaborate to design that year’s curriculum to meet the unique learning needs of the class.
 The curriculum may explore a particular interest of the class members or be a more intensive study of a previously offered topic.
 Examples of courses offered in the past third year curriculum include: a psychoanalytic perspective on trauma, gender, sexuality, social psychoanalysis, and race.
 Additionally, candidates have participated in seminars by leading psychoanalytic scholars including Anton Hart, Dick Geist, Elizabeth Corpt, Lynne Layton, Frank Summers, Steven Kuchuck, Steve Stern, Eric Mendelsohn, and Mark Blechner.

 1st Year Classes will be held from January – May, 2022 from 5:30 – 7:00 p.m. and 7:15 – 8:45 p.m.
 2nd Year Classes will be held from September – May, 2023 from 5:30 – 7:00 p.m. and 7:15 – 8:45 p.m.

 Detailed Course Schedule

 Supervised Clinical Work

-Learning to listen, empathize, and deepen an analysis is challenging and rewarding.
+Learning to listen, from an empathic perspective, and deepen an analytic process is challenging and rewarding.
 Each candidate is required to treat at least three patients at a minimum frequency of three sessions/week over a substantial period of time.
 Supervision is required for each case.
-Candidates write up yearly case reports and discuss their analytic development with advisors and supervisors.
-ICP+P is committed to assisting candidates in finding control cases through suitable referrals and is developing an active referral service.
+Candidates write yearly case reports and discuss their analytic development with their advisors and supervisors.
+ICP+P is committed to assisting candidates in finding control cases through suitable referrals, including a local, reduced fee referral service.